radicalventures/RAIS-Framework/README.md

 **Format:** The framework is derived from the internal audit literature for AI systems (see [Raji & Smart, et al., 2020]([url](https://edwinwenink.github.io/ai-ethics-tool-landscape/tools/smactr/))).
 The framework leverages the ethical risk heat map format suggested for the testing phase of the internal audit.
 By partaking in the testing process, investors are doing diligence as enablers of the product development stages.

 It is recommended that as part of due diligence investors also ask for other relevant artefacts that may include AI principles, stakeholder maps, design history files for past product versions, or datasheets and model cards.
 Early companies should also create ethical principles, standards and AI principles, as well as a Product Requirements Document (PRD) or something similar for project planning.
-Recognizing that the RAII Framework is intended for early-stage investors, this tool can effectively pinpoint areas requiring further analysis and the development of crucial internal audit documentation.
+Recognizing that the RAIS Framework is intended for early-stage investors, this tool can effectively pinpoint areas requiring further analysis and the development of crucial internal audit documentation.
 The due diligence process for investment can take place even before a product has materialized, offering valuable insights to guide the creation of necessary artefacts as the company progresses beyond the ideation phase.

 **Streamlining and Adaptation:**
 This is a working draft open for iteration amongst the investment and AI builders community.
 Mitigation strategies should refer to best practices and tools documented in critical algorithm studies and the broader harm reduction community in the field of AI.
 Vulnerabilities and threats should limit focus as much as possible on the company's initial product and beachhead market or pilot to limit the extensive nature of this exercise.